Battle of Cuito Cuanavale: Operation Moduler

-On 4 August 1987 the SADF launched Operation Moduler, which was to stop the Angolan advance on Mavinga to prevent a rout of UNITA.
+On 4 August 1987, the SADF launched Operation Moduler, which was to stop the Angolan advance on Mavinga to prevent a rout of UNITA.
 The SADF 61 Mechanized Battalion crossed into Angola from their base at the border town of Rundu.
+It was subsequently reinforced inside Angola by 32 Battalion, a special forces unit made up primarily of dissident Angolans led by SADF officers, as well as 101 Battalion of the auxiliary South West African Territorial Force (SWATF).

 In August FAPLA's 16th, 21st (both light infantry), 47th (armoured) and 59th (mechanized) brigades, about 6,000 men and 80 tanks plus artillery and support vehicles, departed from Cuito Cuanavale to cross the Lomba River.
 They received air support from the airbase at Menongue, including MiG 23s deployed in ground attacks.
 Four more brigades were kept to defend Cuito Cuanavale and its approaches.

 Facing them were the UNITA forces composed of the 3rd Regular, 5th Regular, 13th Semi-Regular and 275th Special Forces Battalions, supported by about 1,000 SADF troops with armoured vehicles and artillery.
 On 28 August FAPLA reached the northern banks of the Lomba River en route to Mavinga, where they were engaged by the SADF.

 In a series of bitter fights between 9 September and 7 October, SADF and UNITA achieved their primary objective of preventing the FAPLA from crossing the river.
 The Soviets withdrew their advisors and left the FAPLA without senior leadership, and FAPLA forces crumbled and ran.
 FAPLA suffered heavy losses, with all four brigades losing about 60–70% of their strength.
 Throughout the battle, FAPLA had lost 1,059 dead and 2,118 wounded, along with 61 tanks, 83 armoured vehicles and 20 rocket launchers.
 UNITA lost 155 killed and 622 wounded, the SADF lost 19 killed and 41 wounded and 5 armoured vehicles.
 The SADF also captured a highly sophisticated SA-8 anti-aircraft missile system – the first time the weapon had fallen into western hands.
 The Angolan army headed into a retreat over 190 km back to Cuito Cuanavale, which it desperately held on to.